What Are the Best Tooth Replacement Options?

 Do you know what are the best tooth replacement options?
 We are here to help.
 The average adult loses up to seven teeth by the time they’re 50 years old.
 It may be tempting to ignore the problem if it’s a couple of missing teeth, especially in areas where they’re not highly visible.
 However, the loss of even one tooth can cause long-term problems, like difficulty chewing, slurred speech, and shrinking in the jaw bone, which can weaken the surrounding teeth.

-There are many tooth replacement options that can be performed by the highly-trained oral surgeons and prosthodontists at EON Clinics.
+There awesome of the best tooth replacement options that can be performed by the highly-trained oral surgeons and prosthodontists at EON Clinics.
 We specialize in many types of dental implants procedures, including single tooth implants, multiple teeth implants, and the full jaw All-on-4.
 We serve patients throughout Chicagoland and southern Wisconsin and northwest Indiana.
-Schedule a free consultation online today or call us at 844-365-7645.
+Schedule a free consultation online today or call us at 800-250-3500.

 Dental implants are the gold standard for tooth replacement procedures since they are a permanent solution and offer the most natural look and feel.
 During an implant procedure, a periodontist or oral surgeon will place one or more titanium alloy rods into your gums.
 These are the implants, which will serve as a solid foundation for one or more artificial teeth.

 Once the implants are in your gums, you’ll need to wait until they fuse with your jaw bone, which can take two to six months.
 Afterward, your dentist will attach an abutment over the implant, which will secure your artificial teeth to your implant.